Explore this course:

 With the valuable skills and knowledge that you’ll develop throughout your research training, including computational modelling, imaging, and analysis expertise, you’ll be well equipped for careers including:

-• analysis and visualisation of data within hospitals, other healthcare providers or the pharmaceutical industry
+• Analysis and visualisation of data within hospitals, other healthcare providers or the pharmaceutical industry

-• pursuing a career in research, understanding major diseases like stroke, Alzheimer’s, Parkinsons and epilepsy within academia or governmental organisations.
+• Pursuing a career in research, understanding major diseases like stroke, Alzheimer’s, Parkinsons and epilepsy within academia or governmental organisations.

-If you choose to continue your research training, this course is great preparation for a PhD in areas including neuroscience, artificial intelligence, and brain interfaces or to begin clinical training.
+If you choose to continue your research training, this course is great preparation for a PhD in areas including neuroscience, artificial intelligence, and brain interfaces, or to begin clinical training.

-Department of Psychology
+School of Psychology

-The Department of Psychology at Sheffield is focused on exploring the science behind the human brain and human behaviour.
+The School of Psychology at Sheffield is focused on exploring the science behind the human brain and human behaviour.

-Our teaching is informed by cutting-edge scientific research, which ranges from neuroscience through to child development and understanding why psychological therapies are effective.
-All of this has an impact on wider society.
+Our teaching is informed by cutting-edge scientific research, which ranges from cognitive and neural processes across the lifespan to the wellbeing of individuals and society.
+All of this has an impact on the population.

-Our work explores health and wellbeing, lifestyle choices, cognitive behavioural therapy, safe driving, mother-baby interaction, autism, Parkinson's disease, and reducing prejudice and inequality.
+Our work explores child development, psychological therapies, health and wellbeing, lifestyle choices, cognitive behavioural therapy, safe driving, mother-baby interaction, autism, Parkinson's disease, and reducing prejudice and inequality.
 It’s research like this that our students are able to get involved in throughout their course.

 Entry requirements